Azure-Samples/ARGUS/README.md

-# Project ARGUS:
+# ARGUS: Automated Retrieval and GPT Understanding System
-### Automated Retrieval and GPT Understanding System
+###

 > Argus Panoptes, in ancient Greek mythology, was a giant with a hundred eyes and a servant of the goddess Hera.
 His many eyes made him an excellent watchman, as some of his eyes would always remain open while the others slept, allowing him to be ever-vigilant.

-## This project demonstrates Azure Document Intelligence + GPT4 Vision
+## This solution demonstrates Azure Document Intelligence + GPT4 Vision

 Classic OCR (Object Character Recognition) models lack reasoning ability based on context when extracting information from documents.
 In this project we demonstrate how to use a hybrid approach with OCR and LLM (multimodal Large Language Model) to get better results without any pre-training.